 Various Purposes of WordPress

 WordPress has the largest number of users across the world.
 The reason for its popularity is that you can use it for various purposes.
-Just check out the below list:
+Just check out the below list where you can:

-- You can use WordPress to publish a blog on personal WordPress account.
+- Use WordPress to publish a blog on personal WordPress account.

-- You can use it to post videos or images.
+- Use it to post videos or images.

-- You can create a landing page for your website.
+- Create a landing page for your website.

-- You can build CRM for receiving the orders of the customers and payment of cash.
+- Build CRM for receiving the orders of the customers and payment of cash.

-- You can check the work and track record of your employees.
+- Check the work and track record of your employees.

-- You can use WordPress to manage a community forum.
+- Use WordPress to manage a community forum.